rohankumardubey/vulnscanner/README.md

 # vulnscanner

 A lightweight CLI tool written in Go for scanning Java (Maven) and Go (modules) project dependencies against the OSS Index vulnerability database.
-Outputs a clean, colorized ASCII box report with clickable links, severity-based coloring, and upgrade suggestions.
+Outputs a clean, colourised ASCII box report with clickable links, severity-based colouring, and upgrade suggestions.

 ---